SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 ```

-This will allow us to create different models for our simulations, such as a simple model that assigns birthdays randomly to students, and two more two more I have in mind.
+This will allow us to create different models for our simulations, such as a simple model randomly assigning birthdays to students and two more I have in mind.
 Here is our first model:

 ```rust
 pub struct BasicModel{}